Massachusetts Genealogical Council

 During Deval Patrick’s term of office as governor, he signed into law an act to permit some Massachusetts adoptees to obtain a copy of their original certificate of birth.
 This copy does not bear an indicia and couldn’t be used as identification, but it does contain the information a researcher needs.
 That act, however, left a donut hole you could drive a truck through.
 Adoptees born between 17 July 1974, and 1 January 2008, were not permitted access except by court order.

 For this session, two submitted bills have lots of support from other legislators, both called “An Act Granting Equal Access to Original Certificates of Birth to All Persons Born in Massachusetts.”
-Both bills have been sent to the Joint Committee on Public Health for study and a hearing.
+This is the fifth legislative session that bills of this name have been submitted.
+There is widespread support and many co-sponsors.
+Both bills have been discussed at the May 20, 2021 hearing of the Joint Committee on Public Health.
 Sen. Anne.
-M. Gobi submitted S 1267 which now has fifteen other senators supporting it.
-Rep. Sean Garbally and Rep. Daniel Culinane submitted H 1892 which now has 41 other representatives supporting it.
+M. Gobi submitted S 1440 which now has nine other senators supporting it.
+Rep. Sean Garbally and Rep. Kate Hogan submitted H 2294 which now has 33 other representatives supporting it.
 With such strong, bipartisan support, adoptees in the donut hole might be successful in gaining the same access rights as other adoptees in Massachusetts.

 There are several rights groups involved in a nationwide effort to open Original Certificates of Birth.
 A group called Bastard Nation has a Massachusetts information page http://bastards.org/states-mass/.